International Council of Community Churches: History

-Government
+Polity

-The council operates with an “inverted” pyramid of authority.
-The local congregations own the council and determine its emphases and operation.
+Local congregations own the council and determine its emphases and operation.
 They do so by sending delegates to an annual conference.
 Each local church is entitled to two voting delegates, of which both may be laity or one each lay and clergy (but not two clergy.)
 Decisions about council policy are made by the local church delegates voting at the annual conference.
 Delegates elect a volunteer board.
 The board hires and supervises staff and oversees everyday operations.
-The Rev. Phil Tom is the current council minister.
+The Rev. Bruce N. Merton is the current executive director.
+The president is the Rev. Robert Fread.

+Constitution and bylaws

+The ICCC use a constitution and bylaws to help govern the operation of the annual conference.
+These were last amended in 2025.

+Theology

+The International Council of Community Churches (ICCC) describes its central theological principle as “unity without uniformity.”
+This phrase reflects the council’s conviction that Christian fellowship is grounded in unity in Jesus Christ rather than in uniform agreement on doctrine, polity, or liturgical practice.
+Member congregations of the ICCC—many of which come from Congregationalist, Baptist, Presbyterian, Methodist, and independent traditions—retain freedom of conscience and diversity of expression while affirming a shared commitment to the Gospel.
+This emphasis allows for a broad range of worship styles, theological perspectives, and cultural practices within the council.
+As an active participant in the World Council of Churches, the National Council of Churches, and Churches Uniting in Christ, the ICCC promotes an ecumenical vision in which churches cooperate in mission and ministry while maintaining their distinctive identities.